 Annotated version of this introductory video

 Datasette is a tool for exploring and publishing data.
-It helps people take data of any shape or size, analyze and explore it, and publish it as an interactive website and accompanying API.
+It helps people take data of any shape, analyze and explore it, and publish it as an interactive website and accompanying API.

 New: Datasette Desktop - a macOS desktop application for easily running Datasette on your own computer!